2. Workflow for QTCAD simulations

 In the above figure, circles represent finite-element nodes, while straight lines represent element edges.

 Regions are subsets of the simulation domain labeled with an integer or string.
 Regions may be associated to a material or set of physical properties (e.g. doping density).
-In the GAAFET example (example 1), these regions are the source, drain and channel, as well as the oxide that surrounds each of these.
+In the nanowire example (example 1), these regions are the source, drain and channel, as well as the oxide that surrounds each of these.
 Depending on dimensionality, regions may be either volumes (3D simulations), surfaces (2D simulations), or lines (1D simulations).

 Likewise, boundaries are surfaces (3D simulations), curves (2D simulations) or points (1D simulations) labeled by an integer or string.
 These geometric entities are used to specify boundary conditions for differential equations solved in QTCAD (e.g. Poisson’s equation).